vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-real-job/index.md

 * The same tools you used to make the decision (ADRs, C4, etc.) are the tools you'll use to guide its evolution.
 {{< /summary >}}

-## Welcome to Season Two
+## What's Next?
+From Blueprint to Build

 This post marks the end of our foundational series on making a single, critical architectural decision.
 You've followed the complete, repeatable framework from a vague problem to a documented, data-informed choice.

 But the story of CityPulse is just getting started.
-These new challenges—evolving the architecture for a new business need, governing a growing system, and managing the debt from our past decisions—are the bread and butter of an architect's daily life.
-In Season Two of this series, we'll dive into these real-world challenges, exploring how to manage technical debt, how to evolve your architecture to support brand-new business features, and how to maintain your architectural principles across a growing team.
+We've created the blueprint; now we have to build the house.
+How do we design the internal structure of our components?
+How will they communicate effectively without creating a tangled mess?
+How do we handle the practical realities of security, logging, and deployment?

+In our next series, we will move from the high-level blueprint to the low-level build, tackling the next set of practical challenges in bringing an architecture to life.
 Join us as the story of CityPulse continues.

 ## Further Reading